 M4 WS2 BS3 S3 T3 W1 I2 A1 Ld6

 Captain Bramante employed his spy glass to scrutinise the foe as they approached over the open ground before the town’s northern walls.
 When he saw that the foe meant to assault with artillery and ladders alone, he ordered every company onto the walls, except for the small company of brigands – they were to wait behind the wall until he could decide which tower they could be best employed in.

 (Scenario Rules in a nutshell: Wall, Tower and Gate damage as per 6th ed WFB rules.
 Ladder assaults only possible against walls, using a modified version of the 8th ed building rules giving the defenders +1 to hit and the poor fellers hanging on the ladders -1 to hit.
 Game length 7 turns, victory decided upon how many wall and tower sections are held at the end of turn 7.)

-As the Pavonan force, an army entirely liveried in blue and white, arrayed themselves in a neat line for the assault, one of the defending artillery sent a lucky shot smashing into one of their cannons.
+As the Pavonan force, an army almost entirely liveried in blue and white, arrayed themselves in a neat line for the assault, one of the defending artillery sent a lucky shot smashing into one of their cannons.
 Refusing to allow this unlucky start to the fight to dismay them, the Pavonan crew of the second great cannon fired at the gate, smashing it open with their first shot – a sight which made them instantly forget what had just happened to their other cannon.
 A cheer went through the lines and the entire army marched forwards, handgunners and bowmen included.